[3.13 UPDATED] JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 So, the Eternal jewel is most powerful in a section of the passive tree where you have very few significant minor nodes allocated (such as a section spent mostly on "travel" nodes), whereas the Karui and Maraketh are the opposite: extremely powerful and potent in a portion of the tree where you have a large number of nodes allocated.
 The Eternal jewel works best somewhere in between, where you have enough just minor nodes to meet the Devotion requirements.
 The Vaal jewel is, appropriately enough, completely random and has by far the highest potential if you're willing to dump literally hundreds of divine orbs into one.

 Because I spent a large number of notable passives in the duelist section of the tree that I still wanted the benefits of, it was the perfect place to put a Maraketh jewel.
 Maraketh mods are awesome and mostly utility-based, including onslaught on kill, flask duration, global critical strike chance, global accuracy, blind on hit, projectile damage, minion speed, cold resist, etc. Generally speaking, anything that falls under the purview of "dexterity stuff" can be added to your notables with a Maraketh jewel.
 Pick one up if you can afford spending 3-4 divine orbs on it, you're bound to get some awesome bonuses to your passive nodes!
+The damage you can pick up with a good Maraketh jewel FAR outpace the damage you lose by not having Iron Grip, so even with that keystone being moved I intend to take this for endgame.

 This is a Shaper slam versus my build with only Berserk, Rumi's, and Molten Shell active.
 I spent about 5 minutes running in circles trying to get this shot, because the first several times I got under his Slam I blocked or evaded it and it did no damage at all: